 Established in 1998 by Mr. and Mrs. H. Gordon Smyth, the Smyth Education Awards recognize and reward outstanding staff performance in the public schools of Nelson County, Virginia.
-During the academic year opening ceremony on August 2nd, we recognized ten Smyth Education Award recipients for their exemplary efforts and presented them with a plaque and individual cash awards of $1,000.
+On August 7, 2020, Nelson County Public Schools presented their 23rd Annual Smyth Education Awards to the following individuals.
+Each recipient received a plaque and an individual cash award of $1,000.

 Individuals wishing to nominate someone for a Smyth Education Award should contact the Nelson County Public Schools.

 April Aldridge, a Speech Therapy and Language Development teacher at Tye River Elementary School was recognized for her caring assistance to each of her students.
 She was also commended for her professionalism and expertise when working with teachers and parents within the School.